-Researchers highlight potential gene therapy approach to sickle cell diseaseDecember 11th, 2012 in Medical research /
+Researchers highlight potential gene therapy approach to sickle cell diseaseDecember 11, 2012 in Medicine & Health / Medical research

 Researchers at Dana-Farber/Children's Hospital Cancer Center (DF/CHCC) have taken the first preliminary steps toward developing a form of gene therapy for sickle cell disease.
 In an abstract presented on Dec.
 10 at the 54th annual meeting of the American Society of Hematology, the research team—led by DF/CHCC's Raffaele Renella, MD, PhD, Stuart H. Orkin, MD, and David A. Williams, MD—announced that they had demonstrated in an animal model the feasibility of activating a form of hemoglobin unaffected by the sickle cell mutation.